 Other forms and assessments, as applicable.

-The MCO must send any of the above documentation when requested by the provider and if improvement of member outcome is expected.
-The MCO will post both Form H1700-1 and the signed Form H1700-2 to the XXXISP folder in TxMedCentral using the appropriate naming convention.
+The MCO must send any functional assessment documentation to the provider when requested.
+The MCO will post the signed Form H1700-2 to the XXXISP folder in TxMedCentral using the appropriate naming convention.
 All other forms are maintained in the member's file folder.
-If Form H1700-1 is electronic, the MCO will submit Form H1700-1 only through the Long Term Care Online Portal.
+If Form H1700-1 is electronic, the MCO will submit Form H1700-1 through the Texas Medicaid & Healthcare Partnership (TMHP) Long Term Care (LTC) Online Portal or TMHP Electronic Data Interchange.

-The MCO registered nurse (RN) service coordinator or MCO contracted RN service coordinator must sign Form H1700-2 prior to the start date of the ISP to certify the proposed ISP accurately reflects the needs of the member.
+The MCO registered nurse (RN) service coordinator or MCO contracted RN service coordinator and the member or authorized representative (AR) must sign Form H1700-2 prior to the start date of the ISP to certify the proposed ISP accurately reflects the needs of the member.

-Verbal signatures are permitted for ISP changes, as long as the name of the person who verbally signed, and the date the verbal signature was given, are included on the signature line.
+Verbal authorizations are permitted for ISP changes, as long as the name of the person who gave the verbal authorization and the date the verbal authorization was given, are included on the signature line.
 The proposed ISP should be presented to the member following development of the proposed ISP and the member should sign Form H1700-2 to indicate acceptance.

 6115 Individual Agreement for Services